 Disputing parties are encouraged to settle at any time before a judgment is rendered by the court.
-As stated above, disputing parties in a contractual or tort lawsuit are required by law to initially undergo court-annexed mediation prior to proceeding with court hearings.
+Disputing parties in a contractual or tort lawsuit are required by law to initially undergo court-annexed mediation prior to proceeding with court hearings.
 However, there is often a wide gulf between the parties' stances at this point.